How Much Do Store Managers Make

 - Retail Store Manager: $31,000 – $42,000

 - Retail Automotive Store Manager: $51,000 – $62,000

 Factors Affecting How Much Do Store Managers Make

 You will make more money depending on the profits of your store.
 In general, large cities produce more profits.
 This results in a higher pay scale for the store manager because there is a greater responsibility.
 You are also going to be watched more closely as it can make or break a company if your store is doing well.
 In smaller towns there is less pressure but you will make less money.
 You can always aspire beyond that of a store manager in order to make a greater salary by getting into marketing or management for the corporate offices.

 What Do Store Managers Do

 As the store manager you will be responsible for finding staff, making the schedule, determining the layout of the store and ordering stock.
 It is your job to watch the bottom line and know how to turn a profit.
 You will also have to deal with customers and ensure you make them happy so they will return to your store for future purchases.
 You are the leader of the store and you report to the other departments.
 You will likely have goals to meet and you will have to answer if you do not.

 You need to be great with people.
 Not only your staff but also customers.
 You need to develop your own attitude to make sure everyone gets what they want and leaves a situation happy.
 You need to understand the basics of profit and how to schedule so your customers are well cared for but also that your sales will cover the salaries.
 It is important that you understand marketing and placement.
 It is your job to present changes to the higher level management and build a good relationship with them.

 - how much do store managers earn (5)

-- how much do gander mountain managers make (1)
+- how much do store managers for bluemercury make (2)